Hyperbolic energy and Maskit gluings: Static KIDs

 \section{Static KIDs}

 In this appendix we find all static potentials (KIDs) for the Birmingham-Kottler metric and the Horowitz-Myers metric in $(n+1)$-dimensions.
+Let us summarise the argument.
 We start by computing the KIDs for the Birmingham-Kottler metric \eqref{genKott}.
 We find that for $\mc \neq 0$ and $n \neq 2$ the solution to the KID equations is given by \eqref{VBKgen}.
 Otherwise, the solution to the KID equations takes the form \eqref{v1}.
-For $\mc = 0$ and $n \neq 2$ $\beta$ is of the form \eqref{betamc0k} or \eqref{betamc0k0} and $\Omega$ is a solution to the differential equations \eqref{Omegaequation}.
-In the case $n = 2$ $\beta$ is of the form \eqref{betan21} or \eqref{betan22} and $\Omega$ takes the form \eqref{24XI21.1} .
+For $\mc = 0$ and $n \neq 2$ the function $\beta$ of \eqref{v1} is of the form \eqref{betamc0k} or \eqref{betamc0k0} and $\Omega$ is a solution to the differential equations \eqref{Omegaequation}.
+In the case $n = 2$, the function $\beta$ is of the form \eqref{betan21} or \eqref{betan22} and $\Omega$ takes the form \eqref{24XI21.1} .
 Next, we consider the Horowitz-Myers metric \eqref{HMmetric}, which for $\mc = 0$ is of Birmingham-Kottler type.
-For $\mc \neq 0$ we have that the solution to the KID equation is given by \eqref{HMmnot0final}.
+For $\mc \neq 0$ we show that the solution to the KID equation is given by \eqref{HMmnot0final}.